sefinek24/Genshin-Impact-ReShade/README.md

 > It is recommended to use the installer to automatically install all the required dependencies, which is suitable for most cases.
 >
 > 📝 **Note:**
-> Before attempting to install the mod, please make sure that your PC meets the following requirements:
+> Make sure your PC meets the following requirements before installing the mod:

 | 💻 Your PC & Network Requirements          | 📂 Dependencies                                                                                                                                                                                                       |
 |:-------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|